-Of particular merit were our safeguarding and recruitment checks, which were described as 'exemplary'. feedback Parent was also most complimentary.
-You can view our full report on our school website (www.nghs.org.uk) in the About Us section and here are some of the highlights as noted the Lead Her Majesty's Inspector, Jane Spilsbury:

-"There is a real buzz across the school about learning, the curriculum and the best ways to teach."
+Of particular merit were our safeguarding and recruitment checks, which were described as 'exemplary'.
+Parent feedback also was complimentary.
+You can view our full school report our (www.nghs.org.uk) in the About Us section and here are some of the highlights as noted the Lead Majesty's Inspector, Jane Spilsbury: "There is a real buzz across the school about learning, the curriculum and the best ways to teach."
 "Pupils receive high-quality feedback from teachers.
-They have time to digest this and reflect on their progress"

-"Pupils show humility and respect to each other and to adults.
+They have time to digest this and reflect on their progress" "Pupils show humility and respect to each other and to adults.
 One pupil's view was representative of many when she said 'Everyone gets on here.
 It's like a family'."
 "Leaders have ensured the curriculum is adapted to suit the needs of all pupils including the most able and those with SEND."